As an Amazon Associate we earn from qualifying purchases.

 Wearing a bra is a rite of passage for the majority of women.
 A quality bra can provide ample support relieving the pressure off your back, shoulder, and neck muscles.
 It can also enhance your bust and keeps your breasts contained to prevent excessive pain while you work out.

 However, with more and more women ditching their bras, should you jump on the braless bandwagon too?
-Here is what we think.
+Here is what I think.

 The best push-up bras are designed to give you more volume and add shape to your bust.
 It achieves this task with the help of discrete cushioning at the base and, occasionally, the sides of the bra cups.